The 17 Best Chicken Wings in NYC, Hands Down, No Contest

 7. Amy Ruth’s

 This Harlem mainstay knows a thing or two about soul food.
 Amy Ruth’s isn’t where you go for a healthy meal; rather, it’s a place to indulge in everyone’s favorite comfort foods like decadent mac ‘n’ cheese and juicy fried chicken.
 Our order here is the “Tommy Tomita,” which is one of Amy Ruth’s famous waffles topped with oh-so-crispy fried chicken wings.
 Or there’s “The Ludacris,” an order of four jumbo fried chicken wings that’ll leave you wanting more.
-Open for take-out and delivery.
+Eat your wings there or order them for take away.

 113 W 116th St. (Harlem); amyruths.com

 This no-frills sports bar, an UWS gem, is nothing fancy, but the wings and the atmosphere keep the regulars coming back.
 The buffalo wings (and Blondie’s boneless tenders) can be ordered plain or smothered in dipping sauce.
 For those who like things spicy, Blondie’s sauces even come in three extra hot flavors: scorching, sizzling and ouch!, guaranteed to kick things up a notch.
-Order a single-sized portion of 10 wings or serve them to a crowd (i.e., your household) with the party platter, which contains 100 pieces.
-Available for take-out and delivery.
+Order a single-sized portion of 10 wings or serve them to a crowd with the party platter, which contains 100 pieces.
+Available for indoor dining and pick-up.

 212 W 79th St,; facebook.com/Blondies-Sports-NYC